-The TIAFT Bulletin appears 3 times a year.
-It contains reports from the officers and committees of TIAFT, abstracts, articles on new technology, guidelines of laboratory practice and ethics, opinion from TIAFT members, case notes and news of members.
+The TIAFT Bulletin appears 4 times a year.
+It contains reports from TIAFT committees, articles on new technology and research, guidelines of laboratory practice and ethics, case notes, meeting reports, opinions from TIAFT members, and news of members.

 The Bulletin is sent by mail to all standard TIAFT members whose dues are paid and current.
 If your dues are in arrears you will not receive the bulletin until your TIAFT account is paid in full.
 Back issues will not be sent if dues are paid in arrears.
 Additionally, it is the responsibility of all TIAFT members to ensure that their e-mail and mailing address are current.
 If you are a developing countries fund (DCF) member the bulletin is available electronically only onto the members area.

-The Board has approved a "Best Bulletin Paper Prize" for the best published paper in the bulletin over a full year.
-The award (same value as Young scientist Award of $500USD) will be given at the annual TIAFT meeting.
+The Board has approved a "Best Bulletin Paper Prize" for the best published paper in the Bulletin over a full year.
+The award ($500USD) will be given at the annual TIAFT meeting.

 How to Submit an Article